Soumitra Dutta: Biography

+when the university concluded a five-month investigation that substantiated three complaints of harassment made by a female academic.
+Dutta went on leave during May; his leave was extended until the beginning of September.
+According to Bloomberg, there was no indication "his leave or the appointment of an interim leader are linked to the investigation".

+Personal life

+Dutta is married to fellow academic Lourdes Casanova.

 Publications

-Soumitra Dutta is the founder and co-editor of fourteen editions of the Global Innovation Index which is published with the World Intellectual Property Organization and is leading global assessment of national innovation capabilities.
+Dutta is the founder and co-editor of fourteen editions of the Global Innovation Index which is published with the World Intellectual Property Organization.

-He has co-edited sixteen annual reports of the Global Information Technology Report for the World Economic Forum on the impact of information technology on development and national competitiveness.
-The Global Information Technology Report has been rebranded and published as the Network Readiness Index since 2019 by Portulans Institute.

-Dutta has been the founding co-editor of the annual Global Information Technology Report published by the World Economic Forum, and the founder of the annual Global Innovation Index published by the World Intellectual Property Organization.
+Dutta is a founding co-editor of the annual Global Information Technology Report published by the World Economic Forum, and the founder of the annual Global Innovation Index published by the World Intellectual Property Organization.